ericdfields/modal_problem/README.md

-# Modal Problem *Solutionized*
+# Modal

 First off, I'm sorry I called the main class it creates Modal and the primary files it generates named `overlay.*`.
-That was poor planning.

 ## Usage